brunch/brunch/docs/plugins.md

 ```

 Note: exported JS will not be compiled or linter by any other plugin and its `require` statements will not be resolved.
 Make sure your exported JS is self-contained.

+## Tips

+- Add your own plugins to [brunch.io/plugins](http://brunch.io/plugins).
+  This will make more people use them.
+- Brunch plugins should be as simple as possible.
+Don't try to copy Grunt, Gulp or other
+  task runners approaches.
+- Don't include plugins for languages or technologies your app does not use.
+  They may unnecessarily slowdown the build process.